-Huskies pitchers shut out Kentucky in first game of super regional
+Huskies pitchers shut out Kentucky in first game of NCAA softball super regional

 Plain escaped another big jam in the fifth inning as the Wildcats had runners on first and second and two outs, with SEC player of the year Abbey Cheek at the plate.
 Plain got Cheek to ground out to first on a full count.

-Then, after Flores gave UW a 3-0 lead with a towering homer to left field, Kentucky put runners on second and third with two outs, and there they stayed as Plain got a pair of ground outs.
+Then, after Flores gave UW a 3-0 lead with a towering homer to left field in the bottom of the fifth, Kentucky put runners on second and third with one out, and there they stayed as Plain got a pair of ground outs.

+Cheek also made the game’s final out with a runner on, one of nine base runners for Kentucky.

+“Changing pitchers in the middle of the game I thought was a great coaching move,” said Kentucky coach Rachel Lawson.
+“They pitched a great game.
+We had our chances but they made great pitches when they needed to.”

-Kentucky (36-23) threatened to score in the top of the first when Alex Martens hit a long drive into the gap in left-center field with a runner on first and two outs.
+Kentucky (36-23), the No. 14 seed in the tournament, threatened to score in the top of the first when Alex Martens hit a long drive into the gap in left-center field with a runner on first and two outs.
 But left fielder Sami Reynolds got a great read on the ball and made a nice running catch to end the half-inning.

 In the bottom of the first inning, Reynolds hit a long sacrifice fly to left field to score Sis Bates, who led off with a double.

+“I thought that set the tone for them,” Lawson said of Bates’ leadoff hit that led to the run.

-The Huskies added a run in the third inning when Amirah Milloy led off with a single to right field that was was booted by the outfielder, allowing the speedy Milloy to get to third.
+The Huskies added a run in the third inning when Amirah Milloy led off with a single to right field that was booted by the outfielder, allowing the speedy Milloy to get to third.
 Bates followed with a single to right field to score Milloy.

+With Kentucky getting base runners in every inning but one, Flores’ homer felt like a big run.

+“I’m feeling pretty comfortable,” said Flores, who has 22 homers, 17 more than the next highest player for UW.
+“I am trying to see good pitches and put good swings on good pitches.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.